ndrewtl/airspace-jekyll/_posts/2018-04-06-model-design.md

 Now that we have explored the idea of a hierarchical model, let's see how our analysis changes if we do or do not incorporate elements of the experimental design to the hierarchy of our model.

 First let's model with only site as a random effect.
-This model does not incorporate the temporal replication in the data or the fact that there are plots within blocks within those sites:
+This model does not incorporate the temporal replication in the data or the fact that there are plots within blocks within those sites.

+Notice how we have transformed the `Year` column - `I(Year - 2007)` means that the year `2008` will become `Year 1` - then your model is estimating richness across the first, second, etc., year from your survey period.
+Otherwise, if we had kept the years just as `2008`, `2009`,..., the model would have estimated richness really far back into the past, starting from `Year 1`, `Year 2`... `Year 1550` up until `2012`.
+This would make the magnitude of the estimates we get wrong - you can experiment to see what happens if we just add in `Year` - suddenly the slope of species change does in the hundreds!

 ```r
 plant_m_plot <- lmer(Richness ~ I(Year-2007) + (1|Site), data = toolik_plants)